Australian rules football in France: Antony Blues

 The Antony Blues were founded in 2017 and made their debut into the French championship during the 2019/2020 season.

 Strasbourg Kangaroos

 France's first all-French Australian football club, were founded in Strasbourg in 2003 by Marc Jund with some friends, calling themselves the Kangaroos.
-The French national team at the 2005 and 2007 EU Cup was composed mainly of Strasbourg players.
+The France national team at the 2005 and 2007 EU Cup was composed mainly of Strasbourg players.
 Strasbourg has grown to now be the biggest Aussie Rules club in France.

 In 2006, the club joined the Australian Football League Germany for its 2006 season.
 This required a name change, as the Munich Club was already nicknamed the Kangaroos - Strasbourg changing its name to the Black Devils.
 Strasbourg reverted to the Kangaroos name when they withdrew from the AFLG in 2007.

 Olivier "Mickey" Lemesle, former co-founder, player, and manager of the team, was crowned EU Cup winner with England Men National Team in 2013.